 - Priming their genes for longevity

-This intelligence then affected their overall lifespans.
-They were able to survive longer, so this new trait could properly set in their genetics.
+Their intelligence affected their lifespans.
+They were able to survive longer, so this new trait could set in their genetics.
 This was done by:

 Parrots have complex brains that function similarly to humans.
 Researchers at the University of Alberta wanted to find out if parrots have large pontine nuclei.
-This is a neural highway that connects:
+This neural highway connects the cortex (sensory information) with the cerebellum (motor function).

 This part of the brain is a big reason why human and primate brains are so complex.
-It makes sense for parrots to be similar in that regard.
-As it turns out, parrots have an enlarged medial spiriform nucleus.
+Parrots have an enlarged medial spiriform nucleus.
 This is a circuit that is present in birds but missing in mammals.
 It serves the same function as the pontine nuclei.

 Parrots have a bigger medial spiriform nucleus than other birds.
 They can outsmart most other species.
 Being smarter means that they can: